Spomky-Labs/jose/README.md

 > Note 2: if you use Symfony, [a bundle](https://github.com/Spomky-Labs/JoseBundle) is in development.

 This library provides all objects and components to perform signature, verification, encryption and decryption according to the RFCs listed above.

-Some of classes provided are abstract and you must implement the missing methods.
-In addition, you will have to instantiate, initialize and inject all objects and components to the signer, encrypter and loader services.
+You will have to create a `Signer`, `Verifier`, `Encrypter` `Decrypter` or `Loader` object to execute all these operation.

 You will be afraid of all of this and you will think that this library is very complicated to use.
 AND YOU ARE RIGHT!

-That is why we created to other projects to ease the use of this library:
+Fortunately, we created factories to ease your life and we highly recommend to use them.

-* [Jose Service](https://github.com/Spomky-Labs/jose-service): this project uses Pimple to provide only one service to rule them all.
-* [Jose Bundle](https://github.com/Spomky-Labs/JoseBundle): a Symfony 2.7+ bundle that provides easy to use services

 Finally, this library and all these projects are still in active development.
 Do not hesitate to send us your feedback!